aosabook/500lines/modeller/chapter.md

         self.scene.scale_selected(up)
 ``````````````````````````````````````````

 ##### Changing Color
-Colorization is accomplished with a very simplistic list of possible colors.
+Colorization is accomplished with a list of possible colors.
 The user can cycle through the colors with the arrow keys.
 The scene dispatches the color selection to the selected node.

 `````````````````````````````````````````` {.python}
     # class Scene